 If your husband or wife is severely burned and in a medically induced coma, you can hire a lawyer and take legal action on your spouse’s behalf.
 However, we have handled cases where our law firm was not contacted until the spouse was out of the coma and able to voice an opinion.
 We would recommend you hire a lawyer as soon as possible, and below are three reasons why:

-- Our law firm’s independent investigation cannot start until lawyers Fred Pritzker and Eric Hageman are hired, which could result in evidence being lost or damaged;
+- Our law firm’s independent investigation cannot start until our firm is retained, which could result in evidence being lost or damaged.

-- The company or companies responsible for the fire or explosion will have their lawyers working on the case within hours, and it is in your family’s best interest to have your lawyers keeping track of what the company lawyers, management, and staff are doing; and
+- The company or companies responsible for the fire or explosion will have their lawyers working on the case within hours and it is in your family’s best interest to have your lawyers keeping track of what the company lawyers, management, and staff are doing.

 - If your spouse was not the only person injured, it may beneficial for you to take action quickly because there may be a limited amount of insurance money available for settlement payouts.

-You can contact attorneys Fred Pritzker and Eric Hageman for a free consultation using the form below.
-Find out if you have a burn lawsuit and can seek a money settlement and justice.
+You can contact the Pritzker Hageman burn injury lawyers for a free consultation using the form below.
+Find out if you have a burn lawsuit and can seek justice and compensation.

-Fred and Eric have helped people like you who were burned because of the negligence of a gas company, employer, driver, etc. We know you have questions, and Fred and our other attorneys can help you get answers.
+Our burn injury lawyers have helped people like you who were burned because of the negligence of a gas company, employer, driver, etc. We know you have questions, and we can help you get answers.
 Contact us for a review of your case.

 Can my child sue for burns?